 - a) Risk Identification: Setting a framework for identifying, assessing and managing market risk in order to provide clarity on various dimensions of risk identification and recognition to each of the business functions. - b) Risk Measurement and Limits: Bank recognizes that no single risk statistic can reflect all aspects of market risk.
-Therefore various statistical and non-statistical risk measures are used to enhance the stability of risk measurement of market risk.
+Therefore, various statistical and nonstatistical risk measures are used to enhance the stability of risk measurement of market risk.
 Market risk is managed with various metrics viz.
 Value at Risk (VaR), Earnings at Risk, Modified duration, PV01 Limits, Net Overnight Open Position Limits (NOOPL), Individual Gap Limit (IGL) and Aggregate Gap Limit (AGL) currency wise and also through sensitivity analysis.
 Stress testing is also conducted on a regular basis to monitor the vulnerability of the bank to extreme but plausible unfavourable shocks. - c) Risk Monitoring: Bank monitors and controls its risk, using various internal and regulatory risk limits for trading book which are set based on economic scenario, business strategy, management experience and Bank's risk appetite.
 Rate scan is carried out to ensure that transactions are executed and revalued at prevailing market rates. - d) Risk Reporting: Monitoring of Treasury operations is done by Mid Office and a daily report and weekly summary report is put up to Chief Risk Officer.
-Capital charge on account of Market Risk is computed and reported to MRMC on monthly and Board on quarterly basis.
-Stress testing is done for assessing market risk by following assumptions prescribed in Stress Test Policy and reported to MRMC on Quarterly basis.
+Capital charge on account of Market Risk is computed and reported to MRMC and Board on quarterly basis.

-Market risk management is governed by comprehensive board approved market risk management policy, Integrated Treasury Management Policy, Stress testing and

-Derivative Policy to ensure that the risks spread across different activities carrying an underlying market risk are within the stipulated risk appetite of the bank.
+Market risk management is governed by comprehensive board approved market risk management policy, Integrated Treasury Management Policy, Stress testing and Derivative Policy to ensure that the risks spread across different activities carrying an underlying market risk are within the stipulated risk appetite of the bank.
 All the policies are benchmarked with industry-best practices and RBI regulations.
 The risk reporting mechanism in the Bank comprises disclosures and reporting to the various apex level committees.